rfardel/heatwave/README.md

 - **County evolution in time**: county limits have changed over the last 50 years.

-This project addresses that need by creating a pipeline to combine these datasets and make them available in a GIS-enable database that can be queried by SQL for easy access to the data.
+This project addresses that need by creating a pipeline to combine these datasets and make them available in a GIS-enabled (Geographic Information System) database that the end user can query with SQL.

 ## Execution

 ![Tech stack](./assets/tech_stack.png)

 1. Raw data is stored in Amazon S3
-    - Weather data is readyly avaialble in a NOAA bucket
+    - Weather data is readily available in a NOAA bucket
     - Mortality data is ingested by FTP download, unzipping and saving text files to S3
 1. Raw data is processed in Apache Spark.
 Each dataset is extracted, filtered, and aggregated separately
-1. Data is loaded to PostgreSQL with the PostGIS (Geographic Inofrmation System) extension
+1. Data is loaded to PostgreSQL with the PostGIS extension
-1. Auxilary datasets (weather station, county definitions) are loaded to PostGIS and joined
+1. Auxillary datasets (weather station, county definitions) are loaded to PostGIS and the data is joined
 1. Final table is queried on demand and displayed in Dash.

 ## Data sources